diego-tentor/arxelogic/3_constants/derivation_of_the_fine_estructure_constant_from ArXe_V2_corrected_en.md

 - **Virtual configurational states** (ArXe ontological interpretation)
 - Proper-time-only transitions invisible to external observers

-**The 0.34% = ontological contribution of virtual structure**
+**The 0.864% = ontological contribution of virtual structure**

+**Refined in Section 8.8:** This contribution can be calculated precisely as the 120/121 factor, where 120 = 8×3×5 comes from virtual level structure.
+This refinement reduces the error from 0.864% to 0.038%.

 **Physical meaning:**
-The "true" coupling at T⁻⁵ is 137.508, but measurement at any finite energy scale necessarily includes virtual intermediate states between T³ and T⁻⁵ that screen the bare coupling.
+The "true" coupling at T⁻⁵ is 138.230, but measurement at any finite energy scale necessarily includes virtual intermediate states between T³ and T⁻⁵ that screen the bare coupling.